totuni/esp-studio-examplesII/Transformations/filter/README.md

 ## Overview

 This project demonstrates how Filter windows operate in SAS Event Stream Processing.
-This project shows how data streaming in from simulated sensors can be evaluated in real time, and how records meeting a condition are passed downstream for further action or analysis.
+This project shows how data from simulated sensors can be evaluated in real time, and how records that meet certain conditions are passed downstream for further action or analysis.

 ---